ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_time.rst

 Get the result files
 --------------------

-First download a result file such as one available with the :ref:`ansys.dpf.core.examples.examples` module.
+First download a result file such as one available with the |Examples| module.
 For more information about how to import your own result file in DPF check the :ref:`ref_tutorials_import_data` tutorial section.